sinnie/learn_web_dev/front_end/react.md

 [Back to Learn Web Development](../README.md)

-__[React.js](https://facebook.github.io/react/)__ is a javaScript library for building sophisticated user interfaces for large, dynamic web applications.
+In the words of Facebook, __[React.js](https://facebook.github.io/react/)__ is a declarative, efficient, and flexible JavaScript library for building user interfaces.
+Your components tell React what you want to render - then react efficiently updates and renders the components.
+In other words, React is a JavaScript library for building sophisticated user interfaces for large, dynamic web applications.
 It works by building a hierarchy of components and then inserts them into the DOM.
 Whenever a component’s state changes, React will re-build the component hierarchy and update the DOM.
 Conceptually, it’s like refreshing the page.

 A core theme of React.js is component hierarchies and one-way data binding.
 The idea is that you can create your own HTML elements that have customized functionality.
 You can think of them as being close to Angular directives that you can nest.